Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/about/brand.md

 ### Responsive SVG

-Boosted uses —and recommends to use— **a single SVG file for both logos**, since it's lightweight and easily made responsive.
+OUDS Web uses —and recommends to use— **a single SVG file for both logos**, since it's lightweight and easily made responsive.
 Here is the unminified SVG content:

 {{< svg-docs >}}